Sarah Goddard

 Dublin International Insurance and Management Association (DIMA)

-Sarah Goddard is the Chief Executive Officer of the Dublin International Insurance & Management Association (DIMA), the representative body for international re/insurers operating in Ireland.
-She sits on the An Taoiseach’s (Irish Prime Minister’s) IFSC Insurance Group, Industry Consultative Panel for the Irish Financial Services Regulatory Authority, and the InterAssociation Network for international financial services in Ireland.
-She is currently leading the industry initiative for the early adoption of the Reinsurance Directive in Ireland, working closely with Government and the Regulator.
+Sarah Goddard is the Chief Executive Officer of the Dublin International Insurance & Management Association (DIMA), the representative body for international re/insurers operating in Ireland, now one of the world's leading cross-border re/insurance centres.
+She sits on a number of industry groups and panels including the IFSC Insurance Group and the Industry Consultative Panel for the Irish Financial Services Regulatory Authority.

 William Slattery